Build two-step confirmation

 Collect payment detailsClient-side

-The Payment Element contains an iframe that securely sends payment information to Stripe over an HTTPS connection.
-Avoid placing the Payment Element within another iframe because some payment methods require redirecting to another page for payment confirmation.
+Avoid placing the Payment Element within another iframe because it conflicts with payment methods that require redirecting to another page for payment confirmation.

-for your integration to work.
+Your checkout page URL must start with https:// rather than http:// for your integration to work.
 You can test your integration without using HTTPS, but remember to enable it when you’re ready to accept live payments.

 The Payment Element renders a dynamic form that allows your customer to pick a payment method.
 The form automatically collects all necessary payments details for the payment method selected by the customer.

-You can customize the Payment Element to match the design of your site by passing the appearance object into options
+You can customize the Payment Element to match the design of your site by passing the appearance object into options when creating the Elements provider.

 Collect addresses